lavollmer/interactive-comments-app/README.md

 1. **_Moment Package_** - In order to get time ago to display for posted comments, I researched and decided to use the ReactJS Moment package.
 The moment library helps parse, validate and manipulate data.
 First one must install and import moment into the component.
 2. **_Modal Display_** -
+3. **_Add New Comment_** - To add a new comment to the webpage, I had to update state within the App.jsx component as well as pass the props function through this.
+I had originally created a User Comment component which I still used for the form submission; however, the updating and rendering of the page began in the App.jsx.

 ## Continued development